 Frances Pickering

-Making books and teaching people how to make them has become the main focus of my work.
+Making books and teaching people how to make them is the main focus of my work.
 I find teaching very rewarding and derive great satisfaction from watching others make their own individual and personal books.

 I recycle as many things as possible and start with very cheap and unpromising materials and strive to turn them into something of worth.

 Though I do use machine embroidery, mostly for practical reasons, to stitch background layers together or to work on outlines, it is hand stitching I love the most.
 Feeling the fabric and thread as I stitch connects me with my work more than any other process.
-I find, no matter how much I experiment, my work always ends up being a book and each one is a journey – who knows where my next book will take me.
+I find, no matter how much I experiment, my work always ends up being a book.

 COMMISSIONS AND EXHIBITIONS